Shop

 In October 2020, Veratti joined us during our Women in Beer Leadership Roundtable during Hop Culture’s women in craft beer festival, Beers With(out) Beards.

-And Veratti joined us in Washington, D.C., last year for our first in-person Queer Beer festival and will once again be participating in this year’s Queer Beer Box!
+And Veratti joined us in Washington, D.C., for our first in-person Queer Beer festival and participated in this last year’s Queer Beer Box!

 Dorchester Brewing Company